OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - during static analysis, try to look for methods/strings containing words like 'pinning', 'X509', 'Certificate', etc.
 - sometimes, more low-level verification can be done using e.g. openssl.
 There are tutorials [20] on how to bypass this.
 - some dual-stack applications written using Apache Cordova or Adobe Phonegap heavily use callbacks.
 You can look for the callback function called upon success and call it manually with Cycript
+- sometimes the certificate resides as a file within application bundle.
+It might be sufficient to replace it with burp's certificate, but beware of certificate's SHA sum that might be hardcoded in the binary.
+In that case you must replace it too!

+Please refer to iOS Application Security by David Thiel for more detailed description of most-common techniques used to perform certificate pinning.

+To get more information on testing transport security, please refer to section 'Testing Network Communication'

 ### References